Akash-Github2/CS118-proj2/README.md

 python rdcc_proxy.py --test_type rd --loss_rate 0.1
 ```

-For testing purposes, you may want to adjust the parameters such as loss rate or token bucket rate.
-Ensure that both the client and server programs are working as expected under different network conditions.
+For testing purposes, you may want to adjust the parameters such as loss rate or token rate.
+The default values are only for reference.
+We may use different values for grading.

 ### Running the Client and Server